 Exempt property is usually deemed what a person needs to live life as normally as possible.
 This includes a primary home, motor vehicle, tools necessary for a person’s trade, and reasonably necessary appliances and clothing.

 Navigating the legal entanglements of bankruptcy can be tricky.
 If you or someone you know is considering bankruptcy, you should speak to a lawyer to help protect your legal rights.
-For more information, contact the experienced Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+For more information, contact the experienced Birmingham bankruptcy attorneys of [firm-name], by calling [phone-number].